pingcap/docs/non-transactional-dml.md

 - The statement does not require atomicity, which permits some rows to be modified and some rows to remain unmodified in the execution result.
 - The statement is idempotent, or you are prepared to retry on a part of the data according to the error message.
 If the system variables are set to `tidb_redact_log = 1` and `tidb_nontransactional_ignore_error = 1`, this statement must be idempotent.
 Otherwise, when the statement partially fails, the failed part cannot be accurately located.
 - The data to be operated on has no other concurrent writes, which means it is not updated by other statements at the same time.
-Otherwise, unexpected results such as missing writing, wrong writing, and modifying the same line multiple times might occur.
+Otherwise, unexpected results such as missing writes, wrong writes, and modifying the same line multiple times might occur.
 - The statement does not modify the data to be read by the statement itself.
 Otherwise, the following batch will read the data written by the previous batch and easily causes unexpected results.

-    - The shard column should not be updated in the statement.
+    - The dividing column should not be updated in the statement.
 For example, for a non-transactional `UPDATE` statement, the split SQL statements are executed in sequence.
-The modification of the previous batch is read by the next batch after it is committed, which causes the same line of data to be modified multiple times.
+The modification of the previous batch is read by the next batch after the previous batch is committed, which causes the same line of data to be modified multiple times.
-    - The shard column should not be used as a Join key.
-For example, the following example uses the shard column `test.t.id` as a Join key, which causes a non-transactional `UPDATE` statement to modify the same line multiple times:
+    - The dividing column should not be used as a Join key.
+For example, the following example uses the dividing column `test.t.id` as a Join key, which causes a non-transactional `UPDATE` statement to modify the same line multiple times:

         ```sql
         CREATE TABLE t(id int, v int, key(id));